Dance classes held in Halifax & Keighley – West Yorkshire

 We ONLY teach 1940s/1950s style Jive.
 We DO NOT teach: Modern Jive, Ceroc, Ballroom Jive etc.

-Jive Class run six 8-week Beginners and Intermediate level Jive dance courses (on Tuesday & Wednesday nights) throughout each year in both Halifax and Sandbeds.
+Jive Class run six 8-week Beginners and Intermediate level Jive dance courses (on Tuesday & Thursday nights) throughout each year in both Halifax and Keighley.
 The start dates (Week One) for the next new courses at each venue is as follows…